HMS Drake (1777): Career

 Originally named the Royal Oak, she was built in New England in 1775 by John Wharton from Philadelphia.
 She first sailed between London and Stettin as a tobacco-ship.
 She was then sold in 1776 and renamed Resolution.
 Captained by Edward Hawker, the ship traded between London, Boston, and Cork.
-On 4 March 1777 the British navy purchased her at Plymouth for 3,000 pounds sterling.
+On 4 March 1777 the Royal Navy purchased her at Plymouth for 3,000 pounds sterling.
 She completed fitting out as a warship on 24 May 1777.
 She became the ship-rigged sloop-of-war Drake with either 14, 18 or 20 guns.
 From July 17, 1777, she served in the American Revolutionary War.
 Her first mission was protecting the packet-boats between Harwich and Gorée.

 On 24 April 1778, off Carrickfergus in northern Ireland, she fought the North Channel naval duel with the 18-gun sloop Ranger of the Continental Navy, commanded by Captain John Paul Jones.
 Five of Drake's crew, including her captain, George Burdon, were killed, and after an hour-long engagement, Drake surrendered to the Americans.
 Jones was able to evade capture and deliver Drake to Brest, France, as his prize on 8 May 1778.
 This was the first, and most complete, American victory over any Royal Navy vessel in British waters.
+Drakes crew were subsequently held on a prison ship in Brest, until 20 August 1778 when the carpenter's mate William Overy, and four other sailors, escaped in a small boat.
+After rowing out of the harbour, they stole a French fishing vessel and put to sea, eventually encountering a British lugger which escorted them to the Channel Islands and then to Plymouth.

 At Brest, Jones sold Drake to his friend Jonathan Williams, who handed her over the next year to Jean Peltier-Dudoyer in Nantes.
 In July 1779, she left Nantes for Brest, under captain Jean-Baptiste Cotton de Chaucy, having been chartered by the French to escort a 10-vessel convoy between Brest and the Antillas, assisted by the frigate Fier-Rodrigue.
 The latter was unexpectedly requisitioned by the French Navy and the convoy was cancelled.
 Still under charter to the French, between March 1780 and January 1781 Drake, under Captain J. B. Cotton de Chauncy, made two trips to North America and the West Indies, transporting Jean-Baptiste Rochambeau's troops in Charles de Ternay's squadron and returning to France with messages for the King.